xat/notify-bridge/README.md

     $ npm install -g https://github.com/xat/notify-bridge/tarball/master

 Now you have a commandline tool called 'notify-bridge'.
-To get some an idea about the configuration options type:
+To get some an idea about the configuration options type-in:

     $ notify-bridge --help